OPENDAP/combined/README.md

 Get the Tomcat distribution from _hyrax-dependencies/extra_downloads_ and unpack it in the _build_ directory.
 Use _make install_ in the _olfs_ or top level direcotry to install the _oepndap.war_ file (that implements the web interface for Hyrax.
+You can install tomcat using:

+    tar -C build -xzf hyrax-dependencies/extra_downloads/apache-tomcat-7.0.57.tar.gz

 For a real deployment of Hyrax, using the Tomcat from a RPM or DEB packages is better, but for development, using a local Tomcat will simply testing.